 Review and Confirm Understanding of the Information Requirements Package

-The CFIHOS based Information Requirements Package, including additional project specific requirements, shall be reviewed for unambiguous and consistent definition.
+The CFIHOS based Information Requirements Package, including additional project specific requirements, should be reviewed for unambiguous and consistent definition.

 This review should include the feasibility of the completeness and quality expectations for multiple or continuous deliveries during project execution as the quantity and the quality of the information will only gradually become available.

-In case the Principal provides templates (SEED files) for software applications and/or deliverables to be used by Contractor, the compatibility of these templates with the information requirements shall be reviewed.
+In case the Principal provides templates (e.g. SEED files) for software applications and/or deliverables to be used by Contractor, the compatibility of these templates with the information requirements should be reviewed.

 This review is conducted by subject matter experts from Project Information Management, Technical Disciplines and often requires close cooperation with the Principal to clarify unclear items or confirmation of Contractor’s interpretation.